thir13en/docker-training/notes/general.md

 * VMs cause redundancy and performance overhead

 ### Docker Engine
 Provides the virtualizatiin support on top of our OS to run multiple containers and grant them access to the resources of our OS.
+It is actually a virtual machine whose sole purpuse is to run docker container.

+### Docker Desktop
+Makes sure Docker Engine works and it ships a Deamon and a CLI, plus a UI.

+### Docker Hub
+Cloud of images to share Docker pieces.

+### Docker Compose
+Docker task runner.